-For the first time in three years Bitcoin’s supremacy over all other cryptocurrencies is heading below 50%.
+For the first time in three years, in 2021, Bitcoin’s supremacy over all other cryptocurrencies is heading below 50%.
 The biggest beneficiary is Ethereum, with a thriving ecosystem of non-fungible tokens (NFT) and decentralised finance (DEFI).
 Vitalik Buterin's brainchild isn’t, however, without its issues - namely spirally transaction fees - but there are plenty of challengers to Ethereum queuing up to capitalise.

 Ethereum currently handles only 17.5 transactions per second (TPS), which is too low to become a global payment system.
 To give context, Visa manages about 65,000 transactions per second.